jMetal/jMetalPy/docs/source/examples/observer.rst

    $ Progress:  50%|#####     | 12500/25000 [13:59<14:12, 14.66it/s]

-A full list of all available observers can be found at the :py:mod:`jmetal.component.observer` module.
+A full list of all available observers can be found at the :py:mod:`jmetal.util.observer` module.